hoardinghopes/embodying-buber/src/content/notes/Twitter browser extension.md

 By ditching the Typescript, I was able to ditch `webpack` for transpiling too.
 There are so few lines of code in this extension that modularising it is not worth the effort.
 Really.

 ## De-NPM-ing
 Well, once the project is this small, it makes precious little sense for the supporting packages to hang around.
 Yes, I could lint the files.
-I could.
 Yes, I could modularise the common lines out into a separate shared file.
 Yes, I could build out separate manifest.json files.
 But really?
 Not worth it.
 I removed the Typescript packages from package.json.
 Then webpack.
 Then everything else.
 Then I went back to shell scripts and could remove the final dev-dependency, `npm-run-all`.

-### Footnotes